ursetto/dehydrated/README.md

 - Bought out by apilayer, who also bought acme.sh.
 It is almost certain that (like acme.sh) they will change the default CA to ZeroSSL at some point.
-- Output is spammy, it poops to stdout even when it is not yet time to renew.
-  Will probably cause spurious cron emails.
+- Output is spammy, it poops to stdout even when it is not yet time to renew, causing spurious daily cron emails.
+Mitigated with special processing in cron script.
 - Per-domain config is in directories that don't exist until the cert is requested.
 Better to use a single config file.
 - Critical option WELLKNOWN cannot be overridden on command line.
 Need per-domain config or